NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 cd dashboard
 npm run serve
 ```
-This webpack dev server will run on port 8082 and will make the requests for data to the service running on port 8080.
+This webpack dev server will run on port 8082 and will make requests for data to the service running on port 8080.

 Generally development is facilitated by writing cypress tests: